CityRecorder Classes 2024

 CityRecorder Workshop Class Descriptions

 Participants will be asked for their first choice for each class period.
 (Notifications going out soon!)
 Each topic is offered at two levels, with a different teacher for each level.
 If you intend to bring large recorders (C great bass and F contra), you will be asked to indicate that when choosing classes.
+Please note that Sian Ricketts is not able to attend, and Rainer Beckmann will teach those classes.

 **Friendly to large recorders.